moorepants/dissertation/parameterstudy.rst

-The transfer function from steer torque to the roll rate of a bicycle is particularly interesting because it captures the essential steering action needed to induce a turn. :ref:`Figure 14 <figBodeSpeeds>` shows the transfer function for Jason seated on the Browser for several different speeds.
+The transfer function from steer torque to the roll rate of a bicycle is particularly interesting because it captures the essential steering action needed to induce a turn. :ref:`Figure 8.14<figBodeSpeeds>` shows the transfer function for Jason seated on the Browser for several different speeds.
 The speeds correspond to before the first weave bifurcation, unstable weave, stable speed range and unstable capsize.
 The roll rate amplitudes increase somewhat